prontolabs/pronto/README.md

 You can run Pronto as part of your builds and then get results as comments using `GithubFormatter`.

-Actually, Pronto runs Pronto whenever you make a pull request on Pronto.
-It uses Travis CI and the included `TravisPullRequest` rake task for that.

-To do the same, start by adding Pronto runners you want to use to your Gemfile:
+Add Pronto runners you want to use to your Gemfile:
 ```ruby
   gem 'pronto-rubocop'
 ```